ska-sa/spead2/doc/tut-send-3.rst

    ip link set dummy1 up

 Now if you run :command:`tut_send_3 192.168.31.2 8888` you should get even better performance.
-I get around 3500 MB/s (with either C++ or Python), which is getting close to the limit of what can be achieved for a single thread with the kernel networking stack.
-Exceeding this will require either using multiple multiple spead2 stream objects (each with their own thread pool), or specialised network hardware.
+I get around 3500–4000 MB/s (with either C++ or Python), which is getting close to the limit of what spead2 can achieve for a single thread with the kernel networking stack.
+Exceeding this will require either using multiple spead2 stream objects (each with their own thread pool), or specialised network hardware.